Main Content

 • Consulting with healthcare professionals in planning care for First Nations, Inuit and Métis patients

-• Providing information and awareness about the uses of various medicines available from the land
+• Providing information and awareness about the uses of various traditional medicines available from the land

 • Assessing patients to determine the need and ability to receive traditional medicine